Pusty/writeups/MidnightSunCTFQuals2020/README.md

 Pybonhash consists out of pybonhash.cpython-36.pyc and hash.txt.
 When giving pybonhash an input file it "hashes" the content with the flag as key.
+The task is to derive the flag from the hash out of hash.txt.

 ## Solution